DagnyAsta/compensatorySelectedFlyGenomes/vgGenomes/fullPipeline.md

 # Genomic analysis of compensated genomes from the *vg1* mutation

+This pipeline is adapted and built on Paul Knoops run through of his pooled data (https://github.com/PaulKnoops/episodicSequenceData)

 The scripts are writen as they will be executed on the server *Drosophila*.
 Therefore all location of data and output are according to that.

 First of all I did fastQC (FastQC v0.11.7) on the fasta files using the script *fastqc.sh*